We Need Your Support

 Scot Charles Anderson

-as a Publicity/Marketing Coordinator for Disney Publishing’s Young Adult and Children’s books, and as a manager at the popular Broadway Theatre District restaurant, Orso.
-The back of his head can be seen on numerous television shows and movies.
-He is a member of Team Fox and advocate for The Michael J. Fox Foundation for Parkinson’s Research.
-Scot believes that art, in all forms, has the power to bring about change, open communication and helps to build a stronger, more loving community for all humans.
+Scot worked as a Publicity/Marketing Coordinator for Disney Publishing’s Young Adult and Children’s books, and as a manager at the popular Broadway Theatre District restaurant, Orso.
+He is also a member of Team Fox and advocate for The Michael J. Fox Foundation for Parkinson’s research.
+Scot believes that art, in all forms, has a powerful force that can bring about change, open communication and help to build a stronger, more loving community for all humans.

 Emily (she/her) is excited to join the Reboot board and honored to be involved in working to cultivate safe, inclusive theatre spaces for artists and community to learn and grow together.
 She believes fully in the power of theatre to open hearts…